jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 It doesn't have to be politicians job to create, make, market new tools.
 Just get the Death Star out of the way.
 Until it's gone, the power of internet connected digital cars, solar panel roofs, air quality testors, EKG monitors, repairable laptops, safe nuclear reactors, easy to manufacture vaccines, waterless toilets, online education, is impossible to harness with old philosophies obessed with protecting limited tools, and holding us back in the story of civilization.

 Ignore revolutions!
 Digital tools and their many Jedi innovators, coders, technicians, designers, repair shops, are ready and waiting to solve real-life problems, it's intoxicating to them.
 We just need Techvolution, the freedom to choose the best tools to solve our problems at home, work, and leisure.
-The people majically bonding with whatever tool they want, is the ultimate revolution.
+The people ignoring red/blue talk, and only demanding tools to solve their problems, with the freedom to majically bonding with whatever tool they want, is the ultimate revolution.

 ## Good and Bad Stories